LuLuKar05/NightMarket/README.md

 - **Serviceable Addressable Market (SAM):** $50B+ (Crypto prediction markets)
 - **Serviceable Obtainable Market (SOM):** $5B+ (Privacy-focused segment)

+## The Smart Contract Archictecture:

+- The contract is valid Compact code and should compile and function as intended, given the current language and standard library documentation.

+- The KYC verification logic must remain a placeholder until the Compact language or standard library provides the necessary cryptographic primitives.

+- All privacy, type, and ledger conventions are followed.

+- KYC Verification Logic:
+   The `verify_kyc` circuit is a stub, with TODOs for Schnorr proof, Merkle inclusion, and freshness checks.
+This is appropriate, as the knowledge sources do not document any in-circuit primitives for Schnorr signature verification, Merkle proof verification, or direct block time retrieval.
+The use of a stub here is correct and necessary given the current documentation Core Security Principles in the Midnight documentation.

 ## 🔒 Security & Audits

 ### Current Status